Pop-up notes are active on this page - Click any note number to view|

 It was in this year, the 20th anniversary of the Beeston telephone works, that the whole factory, now employing 1300 employees, was photographed for posterity The photographs have survived in a presentation album

-9 and are now made available here.
-The aerial view of the factory site is shown above.
-We have divided the remainder into five sections for convenient access:
+10 and are now made available here.
+The aerial view of the factory site, with buildings covering seven acres, is shown above.
+The land surrounding the factory buildings, available for

 Production Departments, Assembly Departments,